-Below are five more Finnish companies and brands inspired by Mother Nature and innovating with the best Nordic ingredients, such as seeds, herbs, wild berries, tree saps and even mushrooms.
+Below are five more Finnish companies and brands that, inspired by Mother Nature, innovate with the best Nordic ingredients, such as seeds, herbs, wild berries, tree saps and mushrooms.

 Established by Riitta Jänkälä, a former hairdresser who became frustrated with dealing with all sorts of chemicals every day, Flow Cosmetics is committed to being as natural as possible.
 The brand’s philosophy is straightforward: if something can’t be done without synthetic ingredients, it won’t be done at all.

 Flow Cosmetics offers soaps, shampoos, oils, creams, makeup and other products for face, skin and hair care, with all the recipes made by Jänkälä and her daughter Suvi Kunnari.
 The most important active ingredients are native Finnish wild berries, herbs and flowers sourced from Lapland and nearby farms.

 “Traditionally our customers have been pretty eco-conscious, but people who used to use synthetic chemicals are increasingly turning to natural alternatives,” revealed Jänkälä.
 “Many have decided they don’t want to buy certain products if they don’t know what they’re actually made of.”

 A brainchild of Anne Kukkohovi, who is well known in Finland as a TV presenter and former model, Supermood is taking a holistic approach to beauty and wellbeing.
 It offers not only premium cosmetics, but also a selection of other products, including dietary supplements and even chocolate.